Royal Air Maroc Logo

 The logo’s color palette includes red, gold, and white.
 Red is used in a circle with a star, symbolizing Morocco’s national colors and emphasizing the airline’s ties to that country.
 Gold is in the crown above the circle, symbolizing luxury and the brand’s royal status.

-The font and the color scheme of the Royal Air Maroc emblem contribute to easy perception and recognition, reflecting the airline’s core values and ideals.
+The font and color scheme of the Royal Air Maroc emblem contribute to ease of perception and recognition, reflecting the airline’s core values and ideals.